 - Friendly Society

 The term is not allowed for use, even if the term is part of another word or phrase.
 Examples of these may be BankBook or Friendly Society Lending Agency.
 Exceptions are given to the acronym ADI where ADI may be contained in words like Circadian, Dyadics, or Palladium.

 The Australian Prudential Regulatory Authority (APRA) regulates the use of these restricted terms.
+The act also points to a few exceptions: the Reserve Bank does have the rights to use bank, banker and banking, whereas an authorised deposit-taking institution may use the term banking.
+Section 66A of The Banking Act 1959 sets constraints on individuals, not ADIs, using the expression authorised deposit-taking institution or ADI in connection to financial businesses.
 As a rule, APRA only allows authorised financial institutions to apply for trade marks using the restricted terms.

 Article 6ter prohibited signs

-Article 6ter of the Paris convention, of which Australia is a signatory, was established to protect the emblems and armorial signs of its member states.
+Article 6ter of the Paris convention was established to protect the emblems and armorial signs of its member states.
 The scope of protection outlined in Article 6ter includes: